 - The site will be developed at a density of approximately 35 dwellings per hectare.
 Housing density should be higher to the north of the site close to the primary school and lower towards the west and south of the site. - Vehicular access should be off The Street.
-Pedestrian and cycle accesses should be provided from Ullswater, Shaw Avenue, Low Farm Drive and Gisleham Road. - The northern part of the site should not be developed and instead used for flood mitigation in line with the Lowestoft Flood Risk Management Project, surface water drainage and open space including the provision of a local equipped area for play and allotments. - The primary school should be provided to the north of the site in an accessible location to the existing community of Carlton Colville as well as the new community. - The Country park should be located to the west of the site and provide protection to the setting of the Scheduled Monument and Grade I listed Holy Trinity Church.
-It should include a fenced neighbourhood equipped area for play and a open landscaped area for dog walking and other recreation. - Land should be set aside on the southern boundary to allow for hedgerow and tree planting to soften the edge of the development. - Existing public rights of way should be accommodated within the development and link to public rights of way to the south of the site. - The development should facilitate the relocation of the existing horse riding business at Bell Farm to elsewhere on the landowners holding. - A detailed masterplan, prepared in consultation with the community, should be submitted with any outline planning application. - Existing natural features such as hedgerows, dykes and trees should be retained where possible. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application.
+Pedestrian and cycle accesses should be provided from Ullswater, Shaw Avenue, Low Farm Drive and Gisleham Road. - The northern part of the site should not be developed and instead used for flood mitigation in line with the Lowestoft Flood Risk Management Project, surface water drainage and open space including the provision of a local equipped area for play and allotments. - The primary school should be provided to the north of the site in an accessible location to the existing community of Carlton Colville as well as the new community. - The country park should be located to the west of the site and provide protection to the setting of the Scheduled Monument and Grade I listed Holy Trinity Church.
+It should include a fenced neighbourhood equipped area for play and an open landscaped area for dog walking and other recreation. - A heritage impact assessment undertaken by a suitably qualified person will be required as part of any planning application. - Land should be set aside on the southern boundary to allow for hedgerow and tree planting to soften the edge of the development. - Existing public rights of way should be accommodated within the development and link to public rights of way to the south of the site. - Any planning application should be supported by evidence which assesses the quantity and quality of sand and gravel resources within the site and the suitability of the site for prior extraction.
+If prior extraction is considered appropriate, development will be conditioned to take place in phases which allow for prior extraction of some or all of the economic resource. - The development should facilitate the relocation of the existing horse riding business at

+Bell Farm to elsewhere on the landowners holding.

-- A Transport Assessment and Travel Plan should be submitted with any planning application. - Any planning application is to be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts.
+- A detailed masterplan, informed by ongoing engagement with the community, should be prepared and submitted with any full or outline planning application. - Existing natural features such as hedgerows, dykes and trees should be retained where possible. - A completed ecological assessment undertaken by a suitably qualified person will be required as part of any planning application. - A Transport Assessment and Travel Plan should be submitted with any planning application. - Any planning application is to be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts.

-On-site infrastructure, including the primary school, flood risk mitigation and country park will be secured and funded through Section 106 planning obligations.
+On-site and specific site related infrastructure, including the primary school, pre-school provision, improvements to Bloodmoor Roundabout, flood risk mitigation and country park will be secured and funded through Section 106 planning obligations.
 More details are in Appendix 1.